KennyPeanuts/sediment_priming/lab_notebook/analysis/Ergosterol_analysis.md

  * 22 June 2018 - KF - Did stats on fungal mass, fungal C, and fungal N
  * 17 April 2019 - KF - re-analyzed the significance of ergosterol:w
 by location using the difference between the top and the sediment leaves and then tested if mean == 0 with a t-test.
 Made new plots.
+ * 17 April 2019 - KF - recalculated the fungal_mass object as the fungal mass normalized to AFDM of the leaf.
+Recalculated the data summary and the stats.

 ### Description